This guide covers everything you need to know about starting an event planning business.

 - Be you – your personality sells your event services and so should your tagline.

-- Identify how you are better and different than your competitors.
+- Identify how you are better and different from your competitors.

 - Don’t be vague – explain exactly why your clients should choose you.